AryeoHQ/aryeo-api-go-sdk/docs/Image.md

 ### NewImage

-`func NewImage(id int32, thumbnailUrl string, largeUrl string, originalUrl string, displayInGallery bool, ) *Image`
+`func NewImage(id string, thumbnailUrl string, largeUrl string, originalUrl string, displayInGallery bool, ) *Image`

 NewImage instantiates a new Image object
 This constructor will assign default values to properties that have it defined,